griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/08_vectorized_docs.md

 ## Code Review

-We have certainly improved our Agent in this example - providing it greater context and knowlege about how to interact with the ShotGridTool.
+We have certainly improved our Agent in this example - providing it with greater context and knowledge about how to interact with the ShotGridTool.
 Let's review `app.py` and see all the changes that were made.

 ```python linenums="1" title="app.py" hl_lines="6-9 16-17 19-20 22-30 32-35 37-38 40-41 43-49 74"
 from dotenv import load_dotenv